charlie180-code/charlie180-code/README.md

 </p>

 ## ⚡ Fun Facts
-💻 I talk to servers more than people
 🎯 I believe in "Break it, then make it better"
 🥤 I run on caffeine and crazy ideas